March 3, 2026

 Missive is a team email and collaboration tool that allows you to manage your inbox and shared business mailboxes, collaborate on emails, and assign tasks all in one place.
 It’s available on the web, Mac, Windows, Android, iOS, and iPadOS.
 It supports all email providers like Gmail and Outlook, as well as SMS, WhatsApp, social media, and more.

 Missive offers multiple pricing tiers, including a free plan.
-However in order to use the OpenAI integration you need to subscribe to at least the Productive plan at $30/month.
+However, to use AI features you need to subscribe to at least the Productive plan at $30/month per user.
 A free 30-day trial is available.

-Flowrite is an AI-powered email writer tool that can help you be more productive in your inbox.
+MailMaestro (formerly Flowrite) is an AI-powered email writer tool that can help you be more productive in your inbox.
 The tool utilizes NLP and ML to understand the context and intent of your emails, allowing it to craft messages accordingly.

-Flowrite offers a selection of predefined templates to create emails ranging from sales to customer support, passing by HR.
+MailMaestro offers a selection of predefined templates to create emails ranging from sales to customer support, passing by HR.
 The tool integrates with popular email clients such as Gmail, Outlook, Yahoo, and iCloud Mail via a Chrome extension.

-However, there are some limitations to consider when using Flowrite.
+However, there are some limitations to consider when using MailMaestro.
 The email client integration only works on Chrome, so you will need to use the standalone web app if you are not using Chrome or if your email client is not supported.
 And since it acts as an add-on to your email client on the web, we found that it isn’t always intuitive to use.
-Additionally, Flowrite only works on desktops and only works in English.
+Additionally, MailMaestro only works on desktops and only works in English.

 $16.20 /month (€15 /month) with a 30-day free trial.